ShindouMihou/siopao/README.md

 ## read streams

-go-simple-files also has simplified streaming that helps with stream reading.
+siopao also has simplified streaming that helps with stream reading.

 > **Warning**
 >